 Upcoming Amex Centurion Lounges

-The credit card company has at least two more Amex Centurion lounge locations in the works – one in the U.S. and another location abroad.
+The credit card company has at least three more Centurion Lounge locations in the works in the U.S.

 How To Get Amex Centurion Lounge Access